Mchl-krpch/akinator/README.txt

  - The program is similar to Akinator origin.
 She has her own game character and voiceover. character taken from the game "Sexy hiking" [https://gamin.me/games/sexy-hiking] - Great game-progenitor of the well-known game "getting over it" or otherwise known as the man in the cauldron.

+The release of all the textures for the game was done in the figma program - a simple interface editor that helped me make pictures for simple animations and splash screens.

 Speedruns for games: